 We are a large, global consumer lifestyle company marketing our brands through a wide range of direct-to-consumer products, licensing initiatives, digital subscriptions and content, and location-based entertainment.
-We reach millions of consumers worldwide with products across four key market categories: Sexual Wellness, including intimary products and lingerie; Style and Apparel, including a variety of apparel and accessories products for men and women; Gaming hospitality and spiritiatity and Spiritis; and, Beauty and Grooming, including fragrance, skincare, grooming and cosmetics for women and men.
+We reach millions of consumers worldwide with products across four key market categories: Sexual Wellness, including intimacy products and lingerie; Style and Apparel, including a variety of apparel and accessories products for men and women; Gaming and Lifestyle, such as digital gaming, hospitality and spirits; and, Beauty and Grooming, including fragrance, skincare, grooming and cosmetics for women and men.

 We have three reportable segments: Licensing, Direct-to-Consumer, and Digital Subscriptions and Content.
 The Licensing segment derives revenue from trademark licenses for third-party consumer products and location-based entertainment businesses.
-The Direct-to-Consumer segment derives its revenue from sales of consumer products sold directly to consumers through our own online channels or through third-party retailers.
+The Direct-to-Consumer segment derives is revenue from sales of consumer products sold directly to consumer strough our own online channels or through third-party retailers.
 The Digital Subscriptions and Content segment derives revenue from the subscription of Playboy programming which is distributed through various channels, including websites and domestic and international TV, and from trademark licenses for online gaming.